 Getting online at a hotel can be frustrating.
 Sometimes it’s difficult to know what the WiFi network name is for the hotel.
-Then when you can connect, you usually have to log in with your credentials.
-This usually means entering in your name and room number.
-If you get premium internet, you have to select it even though the login page says you’ll need to pay, the front desk said you won’t be charged and they’re never wrong, right?
+Then when you can connect, you have to log in with your credentials which means entering your name and room number.
+If you get premium internet, you have to select it even though the login page says you’ll need to pay, the front desk said you won’t be charged and they’re never wrong.

 But what if you can’t get the box to log into the network to show up.
-The WiFi signal shows that you’re online but you’re definitely not.
+The WiFi signal shows that you’re online, but you’re not.
 I’ve written about the various tricks I’ve learned over the years that have helped us get online.

-There are plenty of tips in that article but at the last hotel where we stayed, I was stumped.
-I was able to log into the hotel network on my MacBook and my iPad Pro but my phone was resisting.
+There are plenty of tips in that article but at one hotel where we stayed, I was stumped.
+I was able to log into the hotel network on my MacBook and my iPad Pro, but my phone was resisting.
 No matter what I did, I couldn’t get the login box to pop up.

 After over an hour of searches, I finally found an answer in the most unlikely of places.
 The Apple website.
 Amazing.

 Maybe it’s me but I’ve always found the Apple tech articles to be along the lines of someone telling me, “Have you tried turning it off and back on again?”

 In this case, I was linked to an article on the Apple Communities page and right there, I found my answer.

 If you have the BOINGO WI-FI FINDER app installed, uninstall it.